Connect with us

 “It’s an objective, verifiable fact that from 1976 to 1990 he was vice president of an abortion clinic,” McDaniel said.

-Hosemann, who has been endorsed by the national and Mississippi chapters of Right to , reiterated his defense — that as a young lawyer he did legal work to a women's clinic get started, but that work ended in 1981 before the clinic ever did abortions.
-A doctor who directed the clinic has corroborated Hosemann's explanation.
+Hosemann, who has been endorsed by the national and Mississippi chapters of Right to Life, reiterated his defense — that as a young lawyer he did legal work to help a women’s clinic get started, but that work ended in 1981 before the clinic ever did abortions.
+A doctor who directed the clinic has corroborated Hosemann’s explanation.

 Hosemann, under attack from McDaniel’s campaign as “Delbert the Democrat,” continued to list his conservative GOP bona fides Wednesday.